ryanklee/think-taink/docs/research_needs.md

    - Advanced metrics for measuring AI behavior and performance
    - Frameworks for designing complex multi-agent experiments
    - Best practices for data collection and analysis in AI experiments
+   - Ethical frameworks for AI experimentation, including challenges specific to AI trials
+   - Insights on modeling AI agent personalities and interactions
+   - Practical implications of AI implementation, including ethical concerns and regulatory considerations
+   - Integration of civil society in AI development for responsible AI governance
+   - Addressing challenges in AI adoption, including data access and explainability for reproducibility

 ## Notes